JuliaReach/LazySets.jl/docs/src/man/set_operations.md

 The table entries have the following meaning.
 - "x" indicates that the operation is implemented for the respective set type.
 - "i" indicates that the operation is inherited from a supertype.
+- "(·)" indicates that the operation is partly implemented/inherited.

 | type ↓ \ operation →         | dim | ρ | σ | an_element | ∈ | isempty | isbounded | linear_map | translate | norm | radius | diameter |